What are Community-Clinical Linkages?

 - Evaluate the linkage.

-Million Hearts® Collaboration Community-Clinical Linkages Workgroup:
+Special thanks to the Million Hearts® Collaboration Community-Clinical Linkages Workgroup:

 - American Heart Association (AHA)